hisurfadvisory/MACROSS/ncore/README.md

 	curl -X GET $(getThis $vf19_MPOD['abc']; $vf19_READ)

 and then modify the temp_config (or whatever file you use) with updated addresses as needed.
+The "getThis" function can base64-encode strings for you if you just need to do a few.
+From the main MACROSS menu, simply pass type "debug" followed by your command.
+To encode, pass in 0 as the second parameter:

+	debug getThis 'hello world' 0

 -The file "core/validation.ps1" contains a function at line 199 called "setUser".
 If your environment uses active directory to set permissions, AND you enforce code-signing, review this function to see how you can use it to restrict MACROSS use to only your SOC users.
 This is especially important if you will be adding API scripts to MACROSS.
 You don't want random users to be able to query your firewalls or endpoint agents.